vinhphuphan/vinhphuphan/README.md

 ## 👋 Hello!

 My name is Vinh Phu.
 I am an IT student in Australia.
 I am interested in Web Development and Data Science.
-My core stack is **React, Next.js**, and **MongoDB**.
-I am also familiar with **TypeScript** and **Prisma**.
+My core stack is **React, Node**, and **MongoDB**.
 I am always eager to learn best practices of software development.

 ### 💻 Languages and Tools